awosoga/awosoga/README.md

 # 👋 Hi, I'm David!

-I'm a graduate student interested in sports analytics, spatiotemporal analysis, and Bayesian modelling.
-Content will be periodically added to this page as I procrastinate writing my thesis.
+I'm a graduate student interested in sports analytics, spatiotemporal data analysis, and Bayesian reinforcement learning.
+Content will be periodically added to this page as I procrastinate working on my research.

 ### Current